 So do your roamin’ in the springtime, You’ll find your love and a summer sun; The frost will come and bring a harvest, And you can rest when the day is done.

-What’s interesting is, that when we were sitting outside on Sunday singing it together, I didn’t know the last verse until David found it.
+What’s interesting is, that when we were sitting outside on Sunday singing it together, I didn’t know the last verse until my eldest son found it.
 We all were a bit teary eyed as we realized the impact of the words.

 Time is like a river flowin’, With no regrets as it moves on; Around each bend’s the shining mornin’, And all the friends we thought were gone.